 In a users market, no product can be expected to thrive without research that precisely points to the pains and the solution to answer those pains in bold letters.
 This is where user research enters.
 The pathway to creating design solutions that are grounded and focused on the user experience.

-A study to figure out every user's characteristics, aims and behaviors for creating an optimal design that caters to the target users are what user research is all about.
+A study to figure out every user's characteristics, aims and behaviors for creating an optimal design that caters to the target users is what user research is all about.
 It involves the continuous evaluation of the impact of the created designs on the intended users, not just during the development stage but rather even after long term use of the designed application.

 As part of the research process both qualitative as well as quantitative data is collected in relation to the product.
-Usually, a setlist of general questions is what drives this research
+Usually, a set list of general questions is what drives this research

 Context.
 This is the miracle word that drives design philosophy.
-Understanding precisely what the users want at every given point of time charts the growth matrix for any product that is released into the market.
+Understanding precisely what the users want at every given point of time, charts the growth matrix for any product that is released into the market.
 Research helps you move away from assumptions and engage with real users.
-Without doing so so you are virtually going in blind praying that a particular product would work.
+Without doing so you are virtually going in blind praying that a particular product would work.

 It helps you design better products

 Research helps design better.
 It's a fact.
 You are at the end of the day trying to design a product that people would actually use.
 The mantra in the UX world has always beensome research is better than none.

 It saves money and time

 Skipping this step has never helped anyone.
 If a product is created without due diligence of the market, it will have usability issues & design flaws both of which are preventable.
 The competitive edge that a product would receive is also unparalleled.
 Running on real insights and facts is important, not blind guesswork.